Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 30N and 60N - NOAA - Monthly

 | 2025-08-31 | 1.540769 |

 Not for investment purposes.
-Any financial data hosted on FetchSeries are not meant for investment purposes or any other financial decision.
-Users should consult expert advice and do independent analysis before making any financial commitments.
+Any data published on FetchSeries are not not supposed to be used for investment purposes or other financial decisions.
+Users should consult professional advice and perform independent analysis before making any financial commitments.

 Series Metadata